allenai/rslearn/docs/TasksAndModels.md

               anchor_sizes: [[32], [64], [128], [256]]
 ```

 This framework is somewhat rigid.
-The first component in the encoder should input the
+The first component in the encoder is the feature
-input dict from the dataset, which is initialized with the passthrough DataInputs
+extractor, and should input the input dict from the dataset, which is initialized with
-specified in the model config but then modified by the transforms.
-It should output a
+the passthrough DataInputs specified in the model config but then modified by the
-list of 2D feature maps.
-For example, Swin inputs an input dict like this:
+transforms.
+It should output a list of 2D feature maps.
+For example, Swin inputs an
+input dict like this:

 ```
 {